8 Sights in Kłodzko, Poland (with Map and Images)

 7. Podziemna Trasa Turystyczna

-Underground Tourist Route of the Millennium of the Polish State in Kłodzko – open to visitors part of the underground, located under the Old Town of Kłodzko.
+The Underground Tourist Route of the Millennium of the Polish State in Kłodzko – a part of the underground located under the Old Town of Kłodzko.
 The route is about 700 m long and there are several thematic rooms with exhibits on the history of the city.

 8. Klasztor Sióstr Klarysek

-The Poor Clares Monastery in Kłodzko – a baroque building erected by the Bernardines in 1665 next to the church of St. George and St. Adalbert.
-The monastery is located at 34 Łukasińskiego Street and currently houses the Poor Clares.
+The Poor Clares Monastery in Kłodzko – a Baroque building erected by the Bernardines in 1665 next to the church of St. George and St. Adalbert.
+The monastery is located at 34 Łukasińskiego Street and is currently home to the Poor Clares.

 Share